Khartoum Family Travel Guide

 Packing Essentials

-• Lightweight long sleeves for sun & culture
+• Lightweight long sleeves for sun and modesty coverage

 Budget Tips